Skip to main content

 Trend 5: Advantage+ Shopping Expands Beyond E-commerce

-Advantage+ Shopping (now officially renamed Advantage+ Sales) has undergone its most significant expansion in 2026, and the changes extend far beyond e-commerce.
+Advantage+ Shopping (now officially renamed Advantage+ Sales, as detailed in Meta's Advantage+ product updates) has undergone its most significant expansion in 2026, and the changes extend far beyond e-commerce.
 Meta has removed the one-ad-set limitation, allowing campaigns to include multiple ad sets with up to 50 ads each.
 More importantly, Advantage+ now supports services, digital products, and subscription businesses --- opening the platform to SaaS companies, course creators, and service providers who were previously locked out.

 The conversion threshold reduction is the change that matters most for small and mid-size advertisers.
 The original Advantage+ required 50+ weekly conversions for stable AI optimization, effectively excluding businesses with lower volume.
 In 2026, Shopping campaigns need only 25 weekly conversions, and App campaigns need just 15.
 This democratization of AI-powered advertising means a local service business generating 4 leads per day can now access the same optimization technology as a global e-commerce brand.